TheRealMJP/SHforHLSL/README.md

 ## Testing

-Currently there is just a simple compute shader intended for testing that all of the functions compile successfully for all valid template types.
+Currently there is just a simple compute shader (`CompileTest.hlsl`) intended for testing that all of the functions compile successfully for all valid template types.
 Running `CompileTest.bat` will invoke compilation. dxc.exe + dxcompiler.dll + dxil.dll can be dropped into the same directory as the batch file to use a specific version of the compiler.

 ## License